raymondparag/Information-retrieval/README.md

 1. Go into the source files folder
 2. make main (this is for the webspider)
 3. make webquery (this is for the search)

+##Mongoose
+To start mongoose simply type ./mongoose

+It will (by default) serve documents on port 8080.
+From a browser you can type: http://localhost:8080/